 I had a confident-looking client who needed my help to get over her current online relationship, when I asked why she said that she was dating a married man.

 “Please do not think of the worst of me,” my client uttered hurriedly.
 “I did not know about it at first, but I stayed in the relationship even if I promised myself that I would never be a homewrecker.
 My boyfriend’s wife found out about me, but the guy was not sorry at all, so please help me strengthen my resolve.”

 It Exposes You To Things That Do Not Make You Happy

 A client I recently had told me that she did crazy things on the internet to please the man she met on a chat site.
 She was brave enough to admit her desperation to be with someone.
 Hence, even if she wanted to wait until they met to be sexual with the guy, she felt obliged to do so on cam so that he wouldn’t leave.

 The fact that the woman reached out to me even if she was still with the same guy was a cry for help.
 She was unhappy, but she was also unsure if leaving the guy would suit her.

 It Pulls You Away From Your Loved Ones

 The woman needed therapy as the relationship was draining her.
 She did not want to turn her back on her loved ones.
-However, she felt like it would be impossible for her to find a new man.
+However, she felt it would be impossible for her to find a new man.

 What Can You Do?

-Perhaps you will meet someone like my Chad on the internet in the future, but if your man acts anything like the guys that my clients try to run away from, that’s terrible news.
+Perhaps you will meet someone like my Chad on the internet in the future, but if your man acts anything like the guys my clients try to run away from, that’s terrible news.